Buchinger Wilhelmi – The No-Nonsense Medi-Spa that Promises to Restore Body, Mind & Soul

 A day exploring the shoreline of Lake Constance.
 The quaint town of Uberlingen is just a ten-minute stroll, and its neighbours are similarly picturesque.
 It’s perhaps the most perfectly-positioned spa I’ve ever visited, and it’s by only getting out and about that your fasting week starts to feel like a holiday.

 The daily guided hikes – of varying levels of exertion and length – became a real highlight of my day.
-Remember that the Buchinger family have been in the retreat business for decades, and this is well-honed formula.
+Remember that the Buchinger family have been in the retreat business for decades, and this is a well-honed formula.